|Trail Location:||Little River Road|

 Directions to Trailhead:

-From the Townsend "Y" intersection the Laurel Falls trailhead is 13.7 miles away.
+From the Townsend "Y" intersection near Cades Cove, the Laurel Falls Trailhead is 13.7 miles away.

 Laurel Falls is an extremely popular destination within Great Smoky Mountains National Park.
 Thus, parking can be a problem during peak season.
 If you wish to avoid crowds your best bet is to begin your hike early in the morning, during the early evening hours, on a weekday, or during the off-season.